Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cat bite wound on Mr. H's left index finger (Photo courtesy of BVCC).

-Dr. Nguyen explained that the bacteria Burkholderia pseudomallei exists in contaminated water and soil, mainly concentrated in countries with tropical climates, especially in Southeast Asia and northern Australia.
+Dr. Nguyen explained that the bacteria Burkholderia pseudomallei exists in contaminated water and soil, concentrated mainly in countries with tropical climates, especially in Southeast Asia and northern Australia.
 Anyone can be infected with Whitmore disease through inhaling or drinking contaminated water, dust, especially through scratches on the skin.

 Le Trang